What's happening? Things to do around southwest Montana in the coming week

 LUNCH IN THE PARK

-Lunch in the Park will be held at 11 a.m. at Emma Park, 98 W. Silver St. The kids' activity will be Sports Day with Mackenzie and Jaeden.
-Food vendors will be at the park with music by Chad Okrusch.
+Lunch in the Park will be held at 11 a.m. at Emma Park, 98 W Silver St. Activity will be craft day with Kelli Designs Co.
+Call 406-497-6571 to pre-register.
+Space is limited.
+Food vendors will be at the park with music by Platinum Street Jazz Combo.

 HIKE THROUGH HISTORY